mjlyons/cookiecutter-cntnr/README.md

 * `CMD`: Alias for `docker` customized for your project.
 * `CMD-machine-start`: Starts the docker-machine.
 It'll create the machine if it doesn't exist yet.
 * `CMD-machine-ip`: Returns the IP of your machine is.
-* `CMD-machine-host`: Points your FQDN to your machine's IP in /etc/hosts.
+* `CMD-machine-host`: Points your ROOT_DOMAIN to your machine's IP in /etc/hosts.
 * `CMD-machine-stop`: Stops the docker-machine.
 * `CMD-restart`: Stops all containers, rebuilds them, and starts them back up.
 * `CMD-logs`: Shows the latest logs from all containers.
 Use `CMD-logs -f` to show new logs as they happen.